 For more information on this, don't miss the following article: Donor-Egg IVF Procedure for Recipients - Protocol & Cost.

 IVF with vitrified eggs has the great advantage that it can be done at any time.
 What is really important is when the vitrification of the eggs takes place.

 If the patient is clear that she does not wish to become a mother for the moment, it is best to preserve her fertility.
 Problems in So there will be no When the patient feels ready, it will only be necessary to thaw the eggs (which retain the same quality) and they will be fertilized with the sperm of the couple or a donor.

 However, the vitrification of the eggs may involve the loss of some of them when they are thawed for fertilization.
 Although rare, the success rate of IVF treatments with vitrified eggs may be altered.

 IVF with frozen eggs and pregnancy

 In recent years, the technique of egg freezing has improved greatly.
-This means that about 90-97% of the eggs survive thawing.
+This means that about 90-97% of the eggs survive the thawing process.

 For this reason, IVF with vitrified eggs offers high success rates, very similar to those obtained with fresh eggs.
-The results obtained in 2018 and published in the statistical registry of the Spanish Fertility Society (SEF) are as follows:
+The results obtained in 2020 and published in the statistical registry of the Spanish Fertility Society (SEF) are as follows::